 test point for OCD, and fixed errors

 - New compact size - 2.4 x 3.7" footprint

 More improvements for Rev B & Rev C

 - Improved silkscreen and component placing

-- Additional optional gate-drive capacitor for use in high pulse-width
+- Additional optional gate-drive capacitor pads add for use in high duty

 - Added UVLO adjustment potentiometer for lock-out adjustment (or you